 On my first year of PT school, I worked at a TMJ or jaw specialty clinic.
-So, I got to see a ton of jaw patients and I’ll try not to get too technical.
-If your feel like you’re having pops when you yawn, it means there are two joints with one bone in between and when you open the top of the the mandible or the jaw bone, it glides forward.
+So, I got to see a ton of jaw patients, and I’ll try not to get too technical.
+If you feel like you’re having jaw pops when you yawn, it means… There are two joints with one bone in between.
+And when you open the top of the the mandible or the jaw bone, it glides forward.
 There’s this little thing called a meniscus or disc on top of the mandible that is supposed to glide with it as it opens.

-What happens sometimes is that it will either slip off the meniscus or, much more commonly, that the meniscus is dislocated forward and so it starts to glide and then pops off before colliding back and recapturing the disk, causing the pop you often hear.
-That’s usually the pop.
+What happens sometimes is that it will either slip off the meniscus, or much more commonly, that the meniscus is dislocated forward.
+And so it starts to glide and then pops off before colliding back and recapturing the disk, causing the pop you often hear.
+That’s usually what causes the pop.
 Often there’s a pop going out.

-So if you’re having loud popping and it’s getting worse then definitely get someone to check it out, but that is generally why sometimes your jaw pops when you yawn.
+So if you’re having loud popping and it’s getting worse, then definitely get someone to check it out.
+(Click here to request a free call with one of our expert physical therapists.)
+But that is generally why sometimes your jaw pops when you yawn.

 Thanks so much for joining us, and that’s it for this episode of “Frequently Asked Questions.”